offchan42/machine-learning-curriculum/README.md

 ### Data Storage

 * https://huggingface.co/ Just like GitHub, but for storing ML models, datasets, and apps (they call apps as spaces).
 They have libraries for you to easily use their models/datasets in your code.
 They can also deploy models for you.
-* https://github.com/activeloopai/Hub Fastest dataset optimization and management for machine and deep learning.
-Stream data real-time & version-control it.
+* https://github.com/activeloopai/deeplake Data Lake for Deep Learning.
+Build, manage, query, version, & visualize datasets.
+Stream data real-time to PyTorch/TensorFlow.
 * https://github.com/determined-ai/yogadl Better approach to data loading for Deep Learning.
 API-transparent caching to disk, GCS, or S3.
 * https://github.com/google/ml_collections ML Collections is a library of Python Collections designed for ML use cases.
 It contains ConfigDict, a "dict-like" data structures with dot access to nested elements.
 It is supposed to be used as a main way of expressing configurations of experiments and models.